jaeho3690/LIDC-IDRI-Preprocessing/README.md

 This python script will create the image,mask files and save them to the data folder.
 The script will also create a meta_info.csv containing information about whether the nodule is cancerous.
 In the Lidc Dataset, each nodule is annotated at a maximum of 4 doctors.
 Each doctors have annotated the malignancy of each nodule in the scale of 1 to 5.
 I have chosed the median high label for each nodule as the final malignancy.
 The meta_csv data contains all the information and will be used later in the classification stage.
 This prepare_dataset.py looks for the lung.conf file.
 The configuration file should be in the same directory.
+Running this script will output .npy files for each slice with a size of 512*512

 To make a train/val/test split
 A nodule may contain several slices of images.
 Some researches have taken each of these slices indpendent from each other.
 However, I believe that these image slices should not be seen as independent from one another.
 Thus, I have tried to maintain a same set of nodule images to be included in the same split.
-Although this apporach reduces the accuracy of test results, it seems to be the right approach.
+Although this apporach reduces the accuracy of test results, it seems to be the honest approach.

-To make the split, run the jupyter file.
-This will create a clean_meta.csv, meta.csv containing information about the nodules, train/val/test split.
+To make the split, run the jupyter file in notebook folder.
+This will create an additional clean_meta.csv, meta.csv containing information about the nodules, train/val/test split.

 ## 4. Data folder